softrams/npm-epss-audit/README.md

 See CISA KEV Catalog at [https://www.cisa.gov/known-exploited-vulnerabilities](https://www.cisa.gov/known-exploited-vulnerabilities).

 > **Note**
 > The CISA KEV catalog is very limited when it comes to individual NPM packages.
-This is included for future updates to the tool.
+This is included to support future use cases of the tool.

 ## Usage